 First you need to make the holder for the ring magnets.

-- Slide the second ring magnet onto the pencil so that the north pole of the second magnet faces the north pole of the first magnet.
+- Slide the second ring magnet onto the marker/crayon so that the north pole of the second magnet faces the north pole of the first magnet.
 What happens?
 Does the second magnet levitate?
 Record your observations in a data table, like the one below, in your lab notebook.